 Mohonk Preserve kicked off the Trapps Bridge replacement project on Monday, March 6, 2017 at a meeting to formally award the construction contract to Saugerties, New York-based Merritt Construction, Inc. The old Trapps Bridge has been removed and will be replaced with a prefabricated steel pedestrian bridge with wooden decking, similar to the Cedar Drive Bridge over Mohonk Road near the Preserve's Spring Farm Pavilion.
 The bridge is being fabricated by Cameron Bridge Works, LLC of Elmira, New York.

 While construction is underway, Mohonk Preserve visitors will be redirected to a suite of temporary trails to maintain full access to carriage roads and trails.
+Thanks to Preserve Associate Director of Facilities & Grounds Justin Key for constructing the new steps for the temporary trail across Route 44/55.
 These temporary trails will be decommissioned after the project is completed.

 The saga of the Trapps Bridge dates back to 1930 when New York State Route 44/55 was constructed, improving the then New Paltz and Wawarsing Turnpike, and requiring replacement of the old wooden-deck Smiley Bridge connecting the Undercliff and Overcliff Roads on the east side of the Shawangunk Ridge to Trapps Road on the west side.
 This crossing still enables travel across what are now Mohonk Preserve lands and linkage to Minnewaska State Park Preserve.
 A steel railroad bridge was repurposed from another location and set in place in 1930 to provide safe passage over the new highway.
 While the span served its purpose ably for many years, it eventually became apparent the bridge needed to be replaced and, working with the New York State Department of Transportation, Mohonk Preserve began developing a replacement plan, which has involved a lengthy and costly engineering and approval process.